 Along with these physical effects, survivors of right-hemisphere strokes often have judgment difficulties that show up in their behaviour.
 They often act impulsively, unaware of their impairments and certain of their ability to perform the same tasks as before the stroke.

-Effects of Strokes on the Left Side of the Brain
+Left Side of the Brain

 The left hemisphere of the brain controls the movement of the right side of the body.
 It also controls speech and language abilities for most people.
 A left-hemisphere stroke often causes paralysis of the right side of the body, and may also cause impairment of vision to the right.
 Inattention and neglect are only rarely seen with left hemisphere strokes.